fzakaria/fzakaria.com/_posts/2026-07-29-guix-by-nix.md

 One obvious next step would be a _normal_ NixOS machine, where every package that exists in GuixPkgs shadows its Nixpkgs equivalent on `$PATH`.
 GuixPkgs offers such an overlay, but it needs quite a lot of CPU to build all of it....

+A more realistic use case is to mix and match GuixPkgs and Nixpkgs packages in a single system.
+Get the best of both.
+I heard there were people in the Nix community who still want a non-systemd system, à la [sixos](https://codeberg.org/amjoseph/sixos). 🫠

 For now, this project remains a minimal VM demo.
 If you make it PID 1 on real hardware, please send photos. 🙇

 [^1]: It has been extremely fun and rewarding to work with [adeci](https://github.com/adeci) on this project.
 We nix-pilled him at [PlanetNix](https://planetnix.org/) 2 years ago and since then he has been pushing the boundaries of what Nix can do and is currently employed at [Shopify](https://www.shopify.com/) working on Nix.